The reason this exists

 What that card really was

 At the time, I didn't fully understand why it mattered.
+But years later, I did.

 Eleven years

-I don't believe the card caused that.
+I don't believe the card caused those years.

 What I carried next

-I was just a kid at that gas station, but I never forgot that moment.
+I was just a kid at that gas station.
+But I never forgot that moment.

+What he carried became something I carried.
 That card is still in my wallet today.

 What I started to notice

-When people struggle, it's rarely because they lack information.
-It's because, in the moment, they don't have something to return to.
+As a Licensed Professional Counselor working with athletes, professionals, and others from all walks of life, the need was consistent.
+When people struggle, it is rarely because they lack information.
+It is because in the moment, they don't have something to come back to.

 Where this began